 Many trucking companies install dash cams to record their drivers while on the job, ensuring that they are abiding by the Federal Motor Carrier Safety Administration’s regulations and other state laws.
 Traffic cameras, of course, are there to monitor the roads for traffic accidents and they help enforce speeding and red light laws.

 If you are near a storefront, they may even have video evidence from their security cameras.
 There are plenty of options for obtaining video footage if you know where to look.

-The thing is, it won’t be easy to obtain video footage from the trucking company or the agency that controls the highway traffic cameras; not unless you have an experienced Louisiana truck accident attorney, like Cliff Cardone or Hannah Salter, who can demand that the video evidence be preserved and turned over.
+The thing is, it won’t be easy to obtain video footage from the trucking company or the agency that controls the highway traffic cameras; not unless you have an experienced Louisiana truck accident attorney, like Cliff Cardone, who can demand that the video evidence be preserved and turned over.